Ovambo people: History

 The South African administration in Namibia continued the so-called "Police Zone" in the south.
-This region was created by the Germans with a veterinary Red Line covering about two-thirds of the province that later became Namibia.
+This region had been created by the Germans with a veterinary Red Line that defined the southern two-thirds of the province that later became Namibia.

 The Ovambo were not allowed to move into the Police Zone, neither could other tribes nor Europeans move north without permits.
-This isolated the Ovambo people.
-Their traditional authorities were preserved and the number of White farmers in the north was reduced.
+This isolated the Ovambo people, who benefitted by the Germans and later colonizers preserving their traditional authorities to work with.
+In addition, the number of European or White farmers in the north was reduced.

-However, because of a labor shortage in the Police Zone and South Africa, in part because of the massacre of native Africans through such actions as the Herero and Nama genocide, the South African government allowed migrant wage labor.
-Numerous Ovambo people became migrant laborers in South African towns such as Cape Town and in the Police Zone.
+But, because of a labor shortage in the Police Zone and South Africa, in part because of the massacre of native Africans through such actions as the Herero and Nama genocide (1907-1908), the South African government allowed migrant wage labor.
+Numerous Ovambo people traveled south to work as migrant laborers in such South African towns as Cape Town and in the Police Zone.
 They were constrained by racial segregation and lived under highly restricted human rights.

 In 1948, with a change in government after World War II, South Africa introduced Apartheid rule to the Ovamboland.

 The South African government declared the Ovamboland an independent province in 1973.
 But they appointed chiefs who were aligned with the South African government's policies.
 The Ovambo people rejected these developments.
 In 1975 the appointed chief minister of Ovamboland was assassinated.
+Other armed confrontations took place.
 In conjunction with the armed SWAPO movement, Namibia and its Ovambo people gained independence from South Africa in 1990.

 Religion

 Traditional religion

-The traditional religion of the Ovambo people is the primary faith of less than 3%.
-In the 21st century, most state Christianity as their primary faith.
-The Ovambo's traditional religion envisions a supreme being named Kalunga, with their rites and rituals centered around sacred fire.
+Today the traditional religion of the Ovambo people is held by less than 3%.
+In the 21st century, most residents in Namibia state Christianity as their primary faith.

+The Ovambo traditional religion envisions a supreme being named Kalunga; rites and rituals are centered around sacred fire.
 This is similar to religious traditions of many ethnic groups in southwestern Africa.
 The Kalunga cosmology states that the Supreme Being created the first man and first woman, who had a daughter and two sons.
 It is the daughter's lineage that created the Ovambo people.
 Their traditional beliefs are expressed through their matrilineal kinship system.

 The rituals involve elaborate fire making and keeping ceremonies, a rain making dance, and the use of herbs and smoke.
 Certain rites include throwing herbs in the fire and inhaling the rising smoke.
 The head priest traditionally was the king of a tribe.
 His role in part was to attend to the supernatural spirits and be the chief representative of the Ovambo tribe to the deities.